syncfusion-content/maui-docs/MAUI/Autocomplete/Selection.md

 ## Clear Selected Items

-You can use the **Clear** method to remove all selected items in Autocomplete.
+Users can remove selected items and input text using the **Clear** method in the Autocomplete control.

 {% tabs %}